Story: The Old Empire

 “He will come around,” said Laurus, “He will understand if you explain it to him.
-You told me Max trained with him.
-That he was his friend.
-And now he is dead, betrayed by his younger sister, the new ruler.
+Max trained with him.
+He was his friend.
+And now he is dead, betrayed by his younger sister, the new emperor.
 He will understands why we did what we did.
 He will understand that it’s not safe to stay in Lorne.
 We need to get across the border as soon as possible.
 Once we’re in Floren, we will be safe.
 What happened is just the beginning.“

 Chapter 2: Helena

 Minerve wasn’t a big town by any measure.
 It was barely on the map.
-A tiny dot, three days ride from the border between Lorne and Floren.
+A tiny dot, three days ride from the border.
 But Helena loved it.
 She loved the chaotic nature of cities.
 She loved fixing their problems, creating order out of chaos.
-In barely a couple minutes she had a mental shortlist of a dozen problems she could have fixed in no time.
+In minutes she had a mental shortlist of several problems she could fix in no time.
 The guards were slacking off, they just glanced at us and continued playing cards.
-There was filth scattered around the streets.
-And barely any light.
+The streets were filthy.
+And there was barely any light.
 No wonder people scattered their trash.
 There was nobody to judge them.
 Except her, of course.
 They walked past the Bearpaw Inn.
-After hearing the patrol mentioning the inn they knew it attracted the crowds they don’t want to get noticed by.
+After hearing the patrol mentioning the inn they knew it attracted the wrong crowds.
 The only problem, her son was staying there.
-She discussed the problem with Marcus, Julia and Laurus and fortunately Laurus immediately volunteered to go there alone and look for their son.
+She discussed the problem with Marcus, Julia and Laurus.
+Laurus immediately volunteered to go there alone and look for their son.
 Nobody questioned it.
 The rest would attract to much attention and Laurus can assimilate in every crowd and talk his way out off most problems.
-They continued down the street and arrived at the Smiling Tree Inn.
+They continued down the street, looking for the next inn.
+The stumbled upon Smiling Tree Inn.
 They could hear muffled music spilling out of the door.
-Helena looked longingly to the inn.
-She was looking forward to sleep on a normal bed.
+Helena was looking forward to sleep on a normal bed.
 Sure, she could sleep anywhere, but it always takes a toll on her back.
-That didn’t used to be a problem, but age changes everything.

-Marcus talked to the boy outside, gave him a silver coin and pointed at the horses and wagons.
+Marcus talked to the stableboy.
+He handed him a silver coin and pointed at the horses and wagons.
 The boy nodded eagerly holding the silver coin firmly in his hand.
 We should stop giving people so much money.
-Sure, it stops questions now, but it creates attention in the long term.
+Sure, it stops questions now, but it creates attention in the long run.
 What is his father going to think when his son comes home with a whole silver?
 I hope greed is gonna stop the boy telling his father about this exchange.
-Marcus beckoned Julia and Laurus after the boy took the reins of a horse and they whispered for a short minute.
+Marcus beckoned Julia and Laurus after the boy took the reins of a horse and they talked for a short minute.
 Julia nodded and left, probably to scout the area.
 Laurus was preparing to leave when Marcus grabbed Laurus shoulder firmly and spoke to him with his captain voice: “I’m serious.
 Don’t linger.
-Don’t get noticed.“ Laurus nodded and left.
+Don’t get noticed.
+Get in.
+Get out.“ Laurus nodded wand left.
 Marcus took a deep sigh, spilling out his worries.
-His eyes moved and landed on Helena.
+His eyes landed on Helena.
 She showed him her most reassuring smile.
-He nodded and she entered the inn, wondering if she still got it.
+He nodded and they entered the inn, wondering if she still got it.

 She still got it.
 She still had the power to freeze a whole room.
 Time changes everything, except the nature of man.
 She knew the drill.
 Long stares, whispers, a glance at Marcus, followed by a disappointed face, a grunt and sometimes a calculating face – wondering if they can take Marcus.
 She used to hate the stares, but decades can change a lot.
 This time it was different.
 She got stares, but they weren’t long stares.
-She expected that, twenty years ago she could freeze a inn for minutes, now not even ten seconds.
+It wasn’t a surprise.
+Twenty years ago she could freeze a inn for minutes, now not even five seconds.
 This time the long stares were for somebody else.
-Not Marcus, nor Leo, but at Veo.
+Not for Marcus, nor Leo.
+They stared at Veo.
 She looked at her with a new light.
-Before this moment she saw Veo as a young girl, running with a big smile and eager eyes to smiths, woodcutters and glassmakers questioning them about their methodes, hoping they would spill their trade secrets.
+Before this moment she saw Veo as a young girl, running with a big smile and eager eyes to smiths, woodcutters and glassmakers questioning them about their methods, hoping they would spill their trade secrets.
 Most did.
 Not many people could resist her enthusiasm.
 But she’s not that girl anymore.
 Her attitude is still the same, her body is not.
 A dangerous combo.
 She should talk to her one of these days.
 She needs to know how to handle and divert the attention of men.
 And what to do when that fails.
-She saw Veo looking up with a curious glaze, still holding her miniature bow, wondering why people stopped talking.
+She saw Veo looking up with a curious glaze, wondering why people stopped talking.
 When she saw the stares, her faced changed to shock.
 She took a small step back, trying to figure out what was happening.
 She’s not used to it.
-Most people at the military camps, where they stayed the last six years, knew her since she was a child.
+Most people at the military camps, where they stayed for the last six years, knew her since she was a child.
 They didn’t stare.
 At least, most of them didn’t.
-Some young soldiers did, but when they heard Marcus was her father, they cast there eyes down everything they noticed her.
+Some young soldiers did, but when they heard Marcus was her father the staring stoped.

 “Thanks”, said Helena.